 Ramsey Russell: Yes sir.

-Bill Dance: I thought I lost.
+Bill Dance: I thought I lost you.

 Ramsey Russell: No, no I’m listening.